Micscape Lite - Product Review

 The best way have read to appreciate the handedness of a helix is to imagine walking down one of the strands as a spiral staircase.
 If keeping turning right it is right handed and vice versa.
 Nature invariably adopts right handed helices with some exceptions.

 If there are constraints such as budget, time and even space it is possible to understand many aspects with models with a couple of base pairs coupled with some simpler models to show the helical structure.
-In part two next month, examples of these models will be shown using the Orbit, Molymod, ChemKits and Darling Models (Molecular Visions) to assess their pros and cons.
+In part two in the June 2021 issue, examples of these models will be shown using the Orbit, Molymod, ChemKits, Darling Models (Molecular Visions), DynamicDNA to assess their pros and cons.
 Complemented with very simple and cheap model kits that are available to show the extended helical structure and base pairing.

 Comments to the author David Walker are welcomed.